Linuxfabrik/monitoring-plugins/check-plugins/deb-updates/README.md

 * Stores the results in a local SQLite database for flexible querying via `--query`
 * Classifies an update as security-critical when it matches `--critical-pattern`, which by default keys on the suite an update is offered from.
 This covers a package offered by the security archive alone (`aom-tools/stable-security`), which is what a fresh CVE fix looks like before the next point release folds it into the main suite, as well as one offered by both (`gzip/noble-updates,noble-security`)
 * Optionally narrows the report down to those updates (`--only-critical`); the security count is reported either way
+* Every listed package says whether it is `overdue` or still counting down (`due in 1W 23h`), and the ones a WARNING or CRITICAL hangs on are marked, so an alert can be traced back to the packages responsible for it
 * Records when an update for a package first showed up, so `--grace-updates` and `--grace-security` can hold the alert back until the host has had a patch window.
 An update inside its grace period is still listed and still counted in the performance data, it just does not drive the check state yet.
 The clock keys on the package name, so a newer candidate version does not restart it, and it starts over if the package drops off the list and comes back.
 A security update is governed by `--grace-security` alone, which by default is `0D`, so security never waits.
 Both are `0D` out of the box; the shipped Icinga Director service template sets `--grace-updates=8D` to cover a weekly patch window